Veicm/robotlibrary/README.md

 > [!IMPORTANT]
-> This Branch contains many additions I wrote by my self.
+> This branch contains many features I implemented myself.
 # Robotlibrary for Raspberry Pi Pico
 ## Project description
 This is a library written in micropython for robots based on the Raspberry Pi Pico.
 The follwing sensors / parts can be used with this: